Chapter 6 Making inferences from sample means

 6.5 T-test of independent means

 We often find ourselves in a situation where we want to compare the means of two different groups in our sample, and make inferences about the population.
 So, for example, we might want to compare men and women, Democrats and Republicans, voters and non-voters, etc. For the purposes of this example, we will be comparing democracies and non-democracies in our world dataframe.
 Before we can start with this comparison, though, we have to do a bit of housekeeping.
-The democracy variable that we have in the world dataframe is an interval variable, with values ranging from 14.3 (a value shared by countries including Equatorial Guinea, Eritrea, North Korea, and Saudi Arabia) to 100 (a value shared by Andorra, Australia, the Bahamas, Canada, and the United States).
+The democracy variable that we have in the world dataframe is an interval variable based on the Polity Score, with values ranging from -10, which is a complete autocracy, to 10, a complete democracy.
+This score is often simplified, so that -10 to -6 is an autocracy, -5 to 5 is an “anocracy” (a mixed authority regime, neither complete autocracy nor complete democracy), and 6 to 10 means democracy.
+To simplify the variable in this way, we can use the case_when command from section 4.6.2:

-The question that I want to address is whether democracies have more economic equality than non-democracies.
-The conventional measure of economic equality is the GINI coefficient, which ranges from 0 (total equality) to 100 (total inequality).
-Using the commands that we learned in chapter 4, we can first examine what the mean differences are between democracies, partial democracies, and non-democracies on their GINI coefficient, with this command:
+Now, using the commands that we learned in chapter 4, we can first examine what the mean differences are between democracies, anocracies, and autocracies on their level of educational inequality, with this command:

 ## # A tibble: 3 × 4

-This output suggests that the most equal societies are democracies, followed by non-democracies, with partial democracies being the least equal of all.
-Are these differences due to random sampling error, or do they reflect a population-level difference between democracies and non-democracies?
+This output suggests that anocracies have the most educational inequality, followed by autocracies, and then democracies have the least educational inequality (although democracies and autocracies are close).
+Are these differences due to random sampling error, or do they reflect a population-level difference between democracies, anocracies, and autocracies?
 In other words, are these differences statistically significant?

 Before conducting a significance test, it is important to specify our null and research hypotheses.
-In this case, our null hypothesis is that there is no relationship between regime type and level of equality, and our research hypothesis is that democracies have more equality than non-democracies.
+In this case, our null hypothesis is that there is no relationship between regime type and level of educational inequality, and our research hypothesis is that democracies have less educational inequality than autocracies.
 To test our hypotheses, we can use the same t.test() command from above, but we have to give it more information first.
 Here is the command that we can use:

 ##